Suicide Prevention Toolkit for Primary Care Practices

 Module 2 – Epidemiology

-This one-page learning module summarizes the epidemiology of suicide attempts and suicide deaths in various demographic groups.
+This three-page learning module summarizes the epidemiology of suicide attempts and suicide deaths in various demographic groups.

 Module 3 – Prevention Practices

-This four-page learning module discusses general practices that can be incorporated into primary care settings to lower the risk of suicide across their entire patient population.
-This module should be read and discussed by the entire primary care staff.
+This five-page learning module discusses general practices that can be incorporated into primary care settings to lower the risk of suicide across their entire patient population.

 Module 4 – Suicide Risk Assessment